Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

   }
 }
 ```

-For associated API like `location`, the root resolver would be invoked automatically.
-In specifically, `readOneAccession` would use the data loader in `accession` model.
-And the `location` API would use the data loader in `location` model.
-Hence, by using data loader optimization, only two queries would be executed instead of six queries.
+In the above example querying the associated location for each `readOneAccession` query invokes the location root resolver to search for associated records.
+By using the data loader we can collect all `readById` requests to the `accession` and the `location` model and optimize the queries to fetch those Ids together.
+This reduces the amount of executed queries from six to two.